CQCL/tket/pytket/docs/install.rst

 Building TKET from source
 -------------------------

 TKET can be built from source by compiling the C++.
-This is now possible on MacOS, Windows and linux (including ARM linux).
+This is now possible on MacOS, Windows and Linux (including ARM Linux).

 For instructions on how to do this see the `tket repository README <https://github.com/CQCL/tket#how-to-build-tket-and-pytket>`_.